Vultrex111/Manga4Life-cli-Downloader/README.md

 - If you encounter an issue where `vm.CurPathName` is not found, this might be due to an incorrect manga name or chapter number.
 Please verify that the manga name and chapter number are correct.
 - For network-related issues, ensure you have a stable internet connection.
+- You can use https://github.com/ollm/OpenComic to read the manga chapters.
+I recommend it. :)
 ---

 This README provides a comprehensive guide for users, covering installation, usage, command-line options, and troubleshooting.